-Council trustees are responsible for the continued success of Which? and the achievement of our charitable mission; to make individuals as powerful as the organisations they deal with in their daily lives.
+Council trustees are responsible for the continued success of Which? and the achievement of our purpose; to make individuals as powerful as the organisations they deal with in daily life.

-For many years, the majority of our trustees have been directly elected from our membership through an annual Council election, and the remaining trustees were co-opted (appointed by interview).
-This process has now changed and the distinction between co-opted and elected Council trustees has been removed.
+For many years, the majority of our trustees were directly elected from our membership through an annual Council election, and the remaining trustees were co-opted (appointed by interview).

 Why was change needed?